2011 USL Pro season: Results table

-†Puerto Rican teams were removed from USL Pro League on 10 May.
+† Puerto Rican teams were removed from USL Pro League on 10 May.
 All results against them that took place to that date were kept and future games were rescheduled amongst the remaining teams.

+Average home attendances

+Ranked from highest to lowest average attendance.

 Playoffs

 The top four teams in each division at the end of the regular season qualified for a single-elimination playoff for the USL Pro Championship.
 The championship match was played at 7:00 pm on Saturday, September 3, and saw Orlando City SC defeat the Harrisburg City Islanders in a penalty shootout.
 Orlando City SC earned the right to host the championship match by virtue of their better regular-season record.